talmolab/sleap/docs/installation.md

 ### GPU support

-Assuming you installed using either of the `mamba`-based methods on Windows or Linux, SLEAP should automatically have GPU support enabled.
+Assuming you installed using either of the `conda`-based methods on Windows or Linux, SLEAP should automatically have GPU support enabled.

 To check, verify that SLEAP can detect the GPUs on your system: